ncar-xdev/ncar-xdev.github.io/handbook/expectations.md

 ## Meetings are for engagement

-The Xdev Team and Xdev Stakeholders (see [Xdev Governance](../about/xdev#governance)) meet on a regular basis.
+The Xdev Team holds weekly office hours and team meetings.
+Additionally, the Xdev Team and Xdev Stakeholders (see [Xdev Governance](../about/xdev#governance)) meet on a regular basis.
 Core team members meet on a weekly basis for *synchronous* discussions related to our projects and other team activity.
 The broader stakeholder community meets with the core team on a less frequent basis (TBD) to discuss past accomplishments, the current status of the team, and future plans.  **If you are an Xdev core team member, you are expected to attend all of these meetings, barring vacation, conflicting high-priority meetings, etc.**  If you are an Xdev Stakeholder, we hope you will join us at these meetings when you can attend.

 :::{admonition} Quick Link
 :class: info